Sneak or Sneek: Which Spelling Is Correct?

 The confusion between sneak or sneek is very common, but the answer is simple.
 Sneak is the correct spelling, and sneek is always wrong.
 This rule applies in British English, American English, and global English.

 The mistake happens because English spelling does not always match pronunciation.
 By remembering that sneak follows the -eak pattern, you can avoid this error forever.
-Using the correct spelling improves clarity, professionalism, and confidence in your writing . if you are writing an email, posting online, or working on an assignment, always choose sneak.
-Once you learn this, you will never make the mistake again.
+Using the correct spelling improves clarity, professionalism, and confidence in your writing .

 Leave a Comment